stac-extensions/card4l/optical/README.md

 - 1.13: The algorithms can be given either in `processing:software` or as link with relation type `about`.
   One of them is **required** by CARD4L.
-- 2.13 (SR): CARD4L lists no specific requirements thus it's missing in this document, too.
+- 2.13 (SR): CARD4L lists no specific requirements thus it's missing in this document.
 - 3.2 (SR) / 3.3 (ST): Measurement Uncertainty is not required and it was not clear in which form this should be provided.
   Also the CARD4L specification states for SR that